Larsa Pippen Bursts Out Of Sparkly Bikini In Sexy Poolside Pic

 As many fans already know, Larsa Pippen is the estranged wife of NBA legend Scottie Pippen.
 The pair were married for over 20 years before announcing their split last fall.

-However, that wasn’t the first time that the couple had separated.
+However, that wasn’t the first time that the couple had filed for divorce.
 Back in 2016, the pair released a statement about the end of their marriage.

 “After careful consideration and 19 years together, Larsa and Scottie have each filed for dissolution of their marriage.
 Although they are no longer to be married, Larsa remains hopeful that she and Scottie will always do what is best for their 4 beautiful children and jointly raise them with love and respect,” a rep for the couple told TMZ at the time.